 Throughout history, the full gamut of human emotions and concerns has been expressed in song.
-During this 2-week virtual workshop, participants will be immersed in the basics of songwriting, music production, and how to communicate powerful emotion.
-Participants will also learn about the tradition of protest songs in the United States and the role that Motown Records played in societal change.
-They will be able to share ideas, receive feedback, and collaborate with other songwriters through live class sessions, clinics with industry professionals and legendary Motown Alumni, and independent coursework resulting in a virtual showcase of original material created during the workshop.
+During this workshop, 10 selected songwriters will be immersed in the basics of lyric development, music production, and how to communicate powerful emotion.
+Songwriters will also learn about the tradition of protest songs in the United States and the role that Motown Records played in societal change.
+This year’s workshop will explore Marvin Gaye’s prolific concept album (“What’s Going On”).
+Songwriters will be able to share ideas, receive feedback, and collaborate with other songwriters through live class sessions, clinics with industry professionals and legendary Motown Alumni, and independent coursework resulting in a virtual showcase of original material created during the workshop.

 - Open to youth ages 13-18 years old

 - Access to a computer with broadband internet access (Google Chrome is preferred) or smartphone/tablet

 - An email address

 - A webcam

 - An external or internal microphone

 Specific program schedule will be available prior to workshop.